Redirecting Brain Waves: Examining the Effects of Meditation on the Brain

 While regular meditation can significantly change the physiology of the brain, it is important to note that these changes are not permanent.
 Like muscle mass, one must exercise the brain regularly to have a sustained result.
 Otherwise, the brain may revert back to its original structures.

-Influence of Meditation on Personality Traits
+How Meditation Shapes Your Personality Traits

 Several experiments have noted key ways in which meditation can alter personality.
 The following effects of meditation have been documented.